Interpretable Binaural Deep Beamforming Guided by Time-Varying Relative Transfer Function: Proposed Method

 \subsubsection{Projection Approximation Subspace Tracking}

-Because the (whitened) signal is non-stationary across time frames, a tracking algorithm is required to estimate the time-varying principal eigenvector $\hgvct{\psi}(l,k)$.
-The PAST algorithm \cite{Yang:PAST} offers an efficient recursive estimator of the dominant eigenvector of a time-varying correlation matrix: unlike batch EVD, it updates the subspace incrementally as new data arrive, making it well suited to real-time, causal speech enhancement and beamforming in dynamically evolving acoustic scenes.
+Since the (whitened) signal is non-stationary, a tracking algorithm is required to estimate the time-varying principal eigenvector $\hgvct{\psi}(l,k)$.
+The PAST algorithm \cite{Yang:PAST} offers an efficient recursive estimator of the dominant eigenvector of a time-varying correlation matrix.
+Unlike batch EVD, it updates the subspace incrementally as new data arrive, making it well-suited to real-time causal speech enhancement and beamforming in dynamically evolving acoustic scenes.
 The application of the PAST algorithm only requires $\mathcal{O}(M)$ operations per frequency (in addition to the whitening procedure).
-A forgetting factor $\beta \in (0,1)$ is used to gradually discards older observations, allowing the algorithm to adapt to changes in the signal's statistics.
+A forgetting factor $\beta \in (0,1)$ is used to gradually discard older observations, allowing the algorithm to adapt to changes in the signal's statistics.
 The PAST procedure is summarized in Algorithm~\ref{alg:past}.